beaucollins/Switz/_authors/02_janet_champ.markdown

 became awards for One Club, Addy&rsquo;s, Cannes, MoMA, D&amp;AD, Smithsonian, the Surgeon General, The Women&rsquo;s Law Review ad infinitum.
 [Co-creator] of the iconic Nike Women&rsquo;s Fitness campaign for seven years.
 Named Copywriter of the Year by Adweek.
 Sued by the Beatles.
 [Author] of two books.
-Believes the written word can change the world, if it&amp;rsquo;s the right&amp;nbsp;word.
+Believes the written word can change the world, if it&rsquo;s the right&nbsp;word.

 [Co-creator]: http://champandmoore.com/
 [Author]: http://ripethemovement.blogspot.com/